aabbtree77/twinpeekz/README.md

 gc 46 @353.542s 0%: 0.045+15+0.006 ms clock, 0.36+0.25/0.58/0.27+0.051 ms cpu, 4->4->0 MB, 5 MB goal, 8 P
 ```

-You can see that the default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
+The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
 However, a spike wasting whole 24ms. may occur once a minute or so.
 Dropping a frame or two per minute does not break any smooth 3D experience, but with heavier codes
 taking place in Go its GC could become a problem or would need a special focus and experiments.

 Pointers are [troublesome](https://github.com/g3n/engine/issues/163), and we get them without ability to control stack vs heap